 MOBILE APPLICATION DEVELOPMENT

 OVERVIEW: This event consists of two (2) parts: a prejudged project (CA SLC only) and a demonstraton at the conference.
+Part one requires each individual or team to submit a 7-minute video demonstrating their project.
 Competitors are required to complete both parts for award eligibility.
-Note: NLC no longer requires a prejudged project; only a demonstration of the project at the preliminary and final presentatons.
+Note: NLC no longer requires a prejudged project.

 Category: Prejudged Project & Demonstration

 Type: Individual or TeamELIGIBILITY: No more than one (1) team member may have competed in this event at a prior NLC or have competed more than two (2) years at the national level.
 A participant may compete as an individual their first year.
 However, if competing a second year, the participant must be part of a team.